Best Billing and [Inventory Management Software](/service/hosted-inventory-management-software) for Small Business

 Odoo Community

-Odoo Community is the free, open-source version of the Odoo ERP platform, offering fully functional billing (accounting module) and inventory management modules that can be self-hosted or accessed via Odoo Online's free single-app tier.
+Odoo Community is the open-source version of the Odoo ERP platform, offering fully functional billing (accounting module) and inventory management modules that can be self-hosted or accessed via Odoo Online's single-app tier.

 The key differentiator is modularity.
 Run inventory and billing as standalone tools, then add CRM, purchasing, or manufacturing modules as the business grows.
 That said, Odoo requires genuine technical comfort to set up and maintain — it's not a point-and-click experience.